ligos/blog.ligos.net/source/_posts/Blocking-Websites-With-Mikrotik.md

 #### Pros, Cons and Effectiveness

-*Does it stop my kids?* - Maybe, I haven't really tested it.
+*Does it stop my kids?* - Not reliably.

 *Works with IPv6?* - Yes, but you need to add separate rules for the IPv6 firewall.